 Texas Department of Public Safety, since 1995,

-The ten to fifteen hour CHL class I teach covers the Pretest, Firearms Knowledge, Use of Force, Non-Violent Conflict Resolution, Firearm Storage and Safety, Basic Marksmanship and Range Safety, Handgun Proficiency, Public Contact With Law Enforcement, License Requirements and Restrictions, and the Final Exam and Certification.
+The four to five hour CHL class I teach covers Firearms Knowledge, Use of Force, Non-Violent Conflict Resolution, Firearm Storage and Safety, Basic Marksmanship and Range Safety, Handgun Proficiency, Public Contact With Law Enforcement, License Requirements and Restrictions, and the Final Exam and Certification.

 Texas Parks and Wildlife Department, 1993 to 1998.

 The Becoming an Outdoors-Woman program grew out of a 1990 Wisconsin study which found that out of 21 identified reasons why more women don't participate in outdoor activities, 14 centered on lack of introductory training.
 The smorgasbord BOW weekends seek to remedy that.
 The first ever event was held in 1991.
 Next year there will be BOW weekends in most states, and a number of events in Texas.
 What happens at BOW?

 Texas Parks and Wildlife Department, since 1989.

 The Texas Hunter Education course includes Our Hunting Heritage, Hunting-A Tool of Wildlife Management, Hunter Safety and Responsibility, Modern Firearms, Primitive Sporting Arms, Survival and Wilderness First Aid, and Basic Hunting Techniques.